snap-stanford/snap-python/doc/source/reference/basic.rst

      .. describe:: PutCh(ChN, Ch)

-        Replaces the character at position ChN with character Ch.
+        Replaces the character at position *ChN* with character *Ch*.

      .. describe:: GetCh(ChN)

-        Returns the character at position ChN.
+        Returns the character at position *ChN*.

      .. describe:: LastCh()